Advertisment

-He became associated with theatre.
+He became associated with the theatre.

 Born in Barisal Bengal (today's Bangladesh), Utpal did his early education from Shillong.
 From here his father sent him to Kolkata for further studies.
-After studying English literature at Kolkata's 'St. Xavier's' College, he joined Bengali theatre, he worked in theatre for a long time.
+After studying English literature at Kolkata's 'St. Xavier's' College, (Utpal Dutt Satyajit Ray movies) he joined Bengali theatre, he worked in theatre for a long time.
 Utpal Dutt also worked with 'Shakespeare International Theatre Company' many times.
 Utpal, who started his film career with the film Saat Hindustani, was a founding member of the Indian Theatre Association.
 He impressed everyone by playing the role of a villain in big-budget films like Amitabh Bachchan starrer The Great Gambler and Inquilaab.

 Family